deprecate/generator-ember/readme.md

 ## Changelog
 See the [changelog file](https://github.com/yeoman/generator-ember/blob/master/changelog.md)

-## TODO
+## Roadmap

-Please take a look at [#144](https://github.com/yeoman/generator-ember/issues/144) for a detailed list of TODOS.
+Please take a look at [#144](https://github.com/yeoman/generator-ember/issues/144) for a detailed list of updates on our roadmap.

 ## Contribute